 We currently rely on our in-house team of employees to generate creative ideas for original content and to supervise the original content origination and production process and intends to continue to invest our human and capital resources in such content production.
 We face fierce competition for qualified personnel in a limited pool of high-quality creative talent.
-If we are not able to compete effectively for highly qualified personnel or attract and retain top talent at reasonable costs, our original content production capabilities would be materially and adversely impacted.
-If we are unable to offer popular original content that addresses our user's tastes and preferences in a cost effective manner, we may suffer a reduction in user traffic and our business, financial condition and results of operations may be materially and adversely affected.
+If we are not able to compete effectively for highly qualified personnel or attract and retain top talent at reasonable costs, our original content that addresses our user's tastes and preferences in a cost effective manner, we may suffer a reduction in user traffic and our business, financial condition and results of operations may be materially and adversely affected.